CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 | `dmg_adj`        | Description added to damaged item in ascending severity.
 | `dmg_adj`        | Adjectives used to describe damage states of a material.
 | `density`        | Density of a material.
 | `vitamins`       | Vitamins in a material.
 Usually overridden by item specific values.
+An integer percentage of ideal daily value.
 | `specific_heat_liquid` | Specific heat of a material when not frozen (J/(g K)).
 Default 4.186.
 | `specific_heat_solid`  | Specific heat of a material when frozen (J/(g K)).
 Default 2.108.
 | `latent_heat`    | Latent heat of fusion for a material (J/g).
 Default 334.